Houseparty is a social app that is focused on video chat across a diverse range of different platforms including Android, iOS, and MacOS.

-The article stated by insightfully noting that the Houseparty app is “the social call to action of an international society living through isolation.”
+The article stated by Insightfully notes that the Houseparty app is “the social call to action of an international society living through isolation.”

-This feat is more remarkable when considered that Houseparty was previously ranked 304 in download ratings a mere two weeks prior.
+This feat is more remarkable when considering that Houseparty was previously ranked 304 in download ratings a mere two weeks prior.

-The article outlined how Houseparty, the app that specializes on video chat, was facilitating spontaneous gathering and thereby replicating social life for millions of those who had been stuck indoors.
+The article outlined how Houseparty, the app that specializes in video chat, was facilitating the spontaneous gathering and thereby replicating social life for millions of those who had been stuck indoors.